 Why did Thom and his grandfather have to be here?
 He’d left them behind and he hadn’t regretted it.
 He also felt the small niggling of guilt at Tori’s presence.
 Hopefully she didn’t fill Kayden in on that one evening where his hormones had raged out of control.
 But then again, Thom knew it.
 It was one of the things Cee had let Butler know, and therefore Thom.
 With Thom’s own marriage in shambles, he’d never keep that secret quiet.

-As he spotted the ocean through the trees, Michael realized he’d inadvertently neglected his duty after all.
+Michael realized he’d inadvertently neglected his duty after all, as he spotted the ocean through the trees.
 He quickly started up a running monologue about the ocean, its resources, and the native versus engineered life ratio that he’d learned from Collin.

 They had two bungalows at the far end of the beach — the most remote end.
 Michael silently cursed Governor Hollis.
 He was making sure they’d come in contact with the beasts he wanted Michael to eradicate.
 Michael hoped Quinn came tonight and got both the beasts so he could carry the bloody heads into Hollis’ office tomorrow.

 They unloaded, James, Rose, Roger and Kelsi taking one bungalow, and his grandfather, Tori, and Thom taking the other.
 “You and Kayden will be with us, won’t you?”
 Thom asked.